TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Index.rst

 **Tutorial**

-This document is a Tutorial.
-Tutorials are designed to be step-by-step instructions specifically created to walk a beginner through a particular task from beginning to end.
-To facilitate effective learning, tutorials provide examples to illustrate the subjects they cover.
-In addition, tutorials provide guidance on how to avoid common pitfalls and highlight key concepts that should be remembered for future reference.
+This document is a tutorial, intended to teach a lesson about one topic.
+We hope you enjoy learning its topic while working through the tutorial.

 **Feedback**